Is Sarajevo Worth Visiting? Here’s the Real Deal

 - Local bakeries: Pop in for a fresh roll or sweet treat, just because you can.

-Should Sarajevo Make Your List?
-(The Wrap-Up)
+Conclusion: Should Sarajevo Make Your List?

 So, is Sarajevo worth visiting?
 If you want a city packed with stories, flavor, and real life, Sarajevo is a win.
 The city isn’t perfect—some corners look rough, and its hard times show.
 But it’s full of people who care, food that tastes like home to someone, and streets that invite you to relax.